nickg/nvc/README.md

     make
     sudo make install

 To use a specific version of LLVM add `--with-llvm=/path/to/llvm-config` to the configure command.
-LLVM 7, 8, and 9 have all been tested.
+LLVM 7, 8, 9, 10, 11 and 12 have all been tested.

-NVC also depends GNU Flex to generate the lexical analyser.
+NVC also depends on Flex to generate the lexical analyser.

 [GtkWave](http://gtkwave.sourceforge.net/) can be used to view simulation waveforms.
 Version 3.3.79 or later is required for the default FST format.